jameshfisher/jameshfisher.com/_posts/2017-04-10-playing-with-stripe.md

 title: Playing with Stripe
 justification: I want to monetize Vidrio.
 I'm investigating Stripe as an option.
 tags: []
+summary: >-
+  Investigating Stripe as a payment processor for Vidrio.
+Trying out the client-side and server-side integration, creating a simple Go server to handle the Stripe token and charge the user.
 ---

 I want to monetize Vidrio using product keys.
 One way to do this with a generic payment processor like Stripe.
 After my server receives notification of payment, it can generate a product key.